polyformproject/license-development/template.erb.md

 ## No Other Rights

-You may not sublicense or transfer your license for the software to anyone else.
+You may not sublicense or transfer your permission under this license to anyone else.
 The terms of this license do not imply any other permission.

 ## Patent Defense